Reverse Engineering a vehicle (or creating a CAN dbc file)

 And another one:

 Decoding Engine RPM from Vehicle ECU.
-Courtesy YouTube Channel.

 Diagnostic Tool Strategies

-• Connect a Diagnostic tool from any OEM, connect an in-vehicle network tool (like neoVI) in parallel with a Diagnostic tool using a Y-cable.
+• Connect a Diagnostic tool from any OEM, connect an in-vehicle network tool like neoVI in parallel with a Diagnostic tool using a Y-cable.
 Monitor and log the message traffic.

 • Monitor all Diagnostic messages.